modm-io/lbuild/README.md

     if env.has_option("repo:module:option") or env.has_module("repo:module"):
         env.log.info("Module option: '{}'".format(env["repo:module:option"]))

+    # Call shared functions from other modules with arguments
+    shared_function = env.query("repo:module:shared_function")
+    result = shared_function("argument")
+    # Or just precomputed properties without arguments
+    data = env.query("repo:module:shared_property")

-    # You can also use incomplete queries, see Name Resolution
+    # You may also use incomplete queries, see Name Resolution
     env.has_module(":module") # instead of repo:module
     env.has_option("::option") # repo:module:option
     # And use fnmatch queries
     # matches any module starting with `mod` and option starting with `name`.
     env.has_option(":mod*:name*")
+    env.has_query("::shared_*")

-    # You can raise a ValidationException if something is wrong
+    # Raise a ValidateException if something is wrong
     if defaulted_option + repo_option != "hello world":
-        raise ValidationException("Options are invalid because ...")
+        raise ValidateException("Options are invalid because ...")

     # If you do heavy computations here for validation, you can store the
     # data in a global variable and reuse this for the build step
+    global build_data
     build_data = defaulted_option * 2